joker-b/pi-connect-watch/README.md

 `python netwatch.py now`

-to use the default logfile name, with a report named "now" -- you might also add `python netwatch.py reboot` to send automatic notifications (including the current dynamic IP) whenever your pi reboots.
+to use the default logfile name, with a report named "now" (and as usual contianing the machine's current IP addresses).

 to use a specific logfile name, use the logfile instead of the report name, e.g.